Photo: Dylan Furst - @fursty

 Dial 112 for any type of emergency assistance anywhere in the country.

-Use hiking.fo for inspriation for hikes and guidance while hiking.
-The website lets you filter hikes according to location, difficulty, length and up-to-date wind direction.
+Use whatson.fo/hiking for inspriation for hikes and hiking.fo and guidetothefaroeislands.fo for guidance while hiking.
+The website lets you filter hikes according to location, difficulty, length, if you wish hike connected routes or if you would like to end back at where you started.